clairedavid/intro_to_ml/nn/model_rep_2_activation_functions.md

 * There is also a _Vanishing Gradient_ problem due to the derivative cancelling for $z \rightarrow - \infty$ and $z \rightarrow + \infty$.

 ### Rectified Linear Unit (ReLU)
-Welcome to the family of rectifiers, thee most popular activation function for deep neural networks.
+Welcome to the family of rectifiers, the most popular activation function for deep neural networks.
 The ReLU is defined as:

 ```{math}
 :label: ReLU